Argentina–United States relations: 1955-1990s

+21st century

 The Office of the Secretary of Defense and the Argentine Ministry of Defense hold an annual Bilateral Working Group Meeting, alternating between Argentina and Washington, DC.
 Also, both nations exchange information through alternating annual joint staff talks, military educational exchanges, and operational officer exchange billets.
 Argentina is a participant in the Three-Plus-One regional mechanism (Argentina, Brazil, Paraguay, and the US), which focuses on the co-ordination of counterterrorism policies in the triborder region.

+Although bilateral relations were strained after the US supported the UK on the Falklands Wars.
+Currently, the US holds a position of neutrality on the issue of the ownership of the Falkland Islands.
+It acknowledges the de facto British control of the Falklands but has no position on the sovereignty claim over the islands.

 Argentina has endorsed the Proliferation Security Initiative and has implemented the Container Security Initiative and the Trade Transparency Unit, both of which are programs administered by the US Department of Homeland Security and Immigration and Customs Enforcement.
 The Container Security Initiative provides for the selective scanning of shipping containers to identify weapons of mass destruction components, and the Trade Transparency Unit works jointly with Argentine Customs to identify trade-based money laundering.
 The Financial Action Task Force on Money Laundering highlighted Argentine legislation passed during 2013 issuing new regulations strengthening suspicious transaction reporting requirements.

-Currently, the US holds a position of neutrality on the issue of the ownership of the Falkland Islands.
-It acknowledges the de facto British control of the Falklands but has no position on the sovereignty claim over the islands.
+In October 2025, Donald Trump announced that he might cut off financial aid to Argentina if Javier Milei lost a crucial legislative election later this month.
+Milei would later win the legislative election.
+Before Milei came to power, Argentina was deepening ties with China.

+Economic relations

+U.S.–Argentina cooperation encompasses science and technology, with an emphasis in joint space efforts, peaceful nuclear energy, and environmental initiatives.
+In July 2023, Argentina formalized its space collaboration with the United States by becoming the 28th signatory of the Artemis Accords, enabling joint participation in civil space missions and reinforcing bilateral space ties.
+The countries continue to engage in nuclear energy cooperation, reaffirming their commitment to the Non-Proliferation Treaty (NPT) and collaborating through the U.S.–Argentina Joint Standing Committee on Nuclear Energy Cooperation, as described by their October 2024 joint statement.
+With regard to aviation, in June 2019, the U.S. Department of Transportation and Argentina signed a Protocol of Amendment that updates their aviation agreement, creating open route rights, liberal charter policies, and uncapped flight frequencies— aimed at boosting tourism, and business travel.
+On the public diplomacy front, the U.S. Embassy in Buenos Aires continues its Public Diplomacy Strategic Programs (PAS) for 2025 and are funding and promoting educational exchanges and cultural engagement across Argentina.